The Manchester Model Railway Society

 The Granada TV news report some months ago even shows a USA Union Pacific FP7 express and a Metrolink Tram on Dewsbury Midland!

-A typical Monday evening (OO running night) finds about 5 – 10 members using Dewsbury, and we’re always interested to see what newer members bring to run, there’s always room for another train or two!
+A typical Monday evening several layouts will be operating.
+We’re always interested to see what newer members bring to run, there’s always room for another train or two!

 The Library